gintian/helioviewer-visualisation/README.md

 1. Open a terminal, PowerShell, ... and execute `git clone https://github.com/stby4/helioviewer-visualisation.git heliovis-back`.
 2. Install the [.editorconfig plugin](http://editorconfig.org) for your preffered editor (as long as it is [VSCode](https://code.visualstudio.com) or [IntelliJ](https://www.jetbrains.com/idea/)).
 3. Open the `heliovis-back` directory with your editor.
-4. Execute `gradle importer:runImporter` in your terminal, PowerShell, ... to create your database for the first time.
+4. Execute `gradle runImporter` in your terminal, PowerShell, ... to create your database for the first time.

 ## Projects
 TODO

 ## Gradle commands
-- `gradle importer:runImporter` starts the download of all required data from the NOAA servers.
+- `gradle runImporter` starts the download of all required data from the NOAA servers.
 This might take several hours.
 Only needs to be executed once.
-- `gradle importer:runUpdater` updates the database.
+- `gradle runUpdater` updates the database.
-- `gradle api:appRun` starts an [Jetty](http://www.eclipse.org/jetty/) server for the API.
+- `gradle appRunDebug` starts an [Jetty](http://www.eclipse.org/jetty/) server for the API.
-- Alternatively, `gradle api:tomcatRun` starts a [Tomcat](http://tomcat.apache.org/) server for the API.
+- Alternatively, `gradle tomcatRunDebug` starts a [Tomcat](http://tomcat.apache.org/) server for the API.
 - `gradle api:war` builds a *.war file for deployment on a server.

+## Debugging with gretty
+After starting a server with `gradle appRunDebug`, you can listen on communicate with the server on port 5005.
+Use the VS Code debugger and the `Debug (Attach)` launch configuration to start debugging.

 ## API
 TODO